Natural history of Scotland: Fauna

 The fauna of Scotland is generally typical of the north-west European part of the Palearctic realm, although several of the country's larger mammals were hunted to extinction in historic times.
-Scotland's diverse temperate environments support 62 species of wild mammals, including a population of wild cats and important numbers of grey and harbour seals.
+Scotland's diverse temperate environments support 62 species of wild mammals, including a population of wildcats and important numbers of grey and harbour seals.

 Many populations of moorland birds, including blackcock and the famous red grouse, live here, and the country has internationally significant nesting grounds for seabirds such as the northern gannet.
 The golden eagle has become a national icon, and white-tailed eagles and ospreys have recently re-colonised the land.
 The Scottish crossbill is the only endemic vertebrate species in the British Isles.

 Scotland’s seas are among the most biologically productive in the world; it is estimated that the total number of Scottish marine species exceeds 40,000.
 Included in the country's ocean inventory are the Darwin Mounds, are an important area of cold water coral reefs discovered in 1988.
 Inland, nearly 400 genetically distinct populations of Atlantic Salmon live in Scottish rivers.
 Of the 42 species of fish found in the country's fresh waters, half have arrived by natural colonisation and half by human introduction.

 Only six amphibians and four land reptiles are native to Scotland, but many species of invertebrates live here that are otherwise rare in the United Kingdom (UK).
 An estimated 14,000 species of insect, including rare bees and butterflies protected by conservation action plans inhabit Scotland.